EmergenceAI/kotlin_speech_features/README.md

 # Kotlin Speech Features

 This library provides common speech features for Automated speech recognition (ASR) including MFCCs and filterbank energies.
-If you are not sure what MFCCs are, and would like to know more have a look at this MFCC tutorial
+If you are not sure what MFCCs are, and would like to know more have a look at this [MFCC tutorial](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).

 This library is a complete port of [python_speech_features](https://github.com/jameslyons/python_speech_features) in pure Kotlin.
 It can be used both in Android/java projects and iOS projects.